itoleck/WindowsPerformance/ETW/Tools/WPT/WPR/README.md

 If your account does not have all of the rights you will receive the following error: "Not all privileges or groups referenced are assigned to the caller"

 To check your account rights use secpol.msc

+For a list of available [Kernel event keywords - .\SystemProviderKeywords.md](./SystemProviderKeywords.md)

+For a list of available [Stack Events - .\StackEnumerations.md](./StackEnumerations.md)